Jungle Rot: History

-In the summer of 2017, Jungle Rot completed a successful US and Canada tour with legendary German thrash band Destruction and California's Warbringer, performed in Central America, headlining shows in Nicaragua, Costa Rica, Guatemala, and Mexico; and announced that they would be entering the studio in January 2018 to record their 10th studio album to be released in mid-2018.
-It was also revealed that former drummer Jesse Beahler would perform the drums on this new album.
+In the summer of 2017, Jungle Rot completed a US and Canada tour with German thrash band Destruction and California's Warbringer, performed in Central America, headlined shows in Nicaragua, Costa Rica, Guatemala, and Mexico, and announced that they would enter the studio in January 2018 to record their 10th studio album, to be released in mid-2018.
+It was revealed that former drummer Jesse Beahler would play on this album.

-On June 8, 2018, the band announced the upcoming release of their self-titled tenth album.
-Two singles were released in June 2018: "A Burning Cinder" and "Fearmonger", the latter featuring guest vocal contributions from Destruction frontman Schmier.
+On June 8, 2018, the band announced the release of their self-titled tenth album.
+Two singles were released in June 2018, "A Burning Cinder" and "Fearmonger", the latter featuring guest vocals from Destruction frontman Schmier.
 The album was released on Digipak CD, vinyl, and limited cassette on July 20, 2018.

-Later in June 2018, bassist/lyricist James Genenz was assaulted by a group of individuals during the late night hours outside his place of employment which left him with multiple injuries including a shattered ankle.
-After 2 surgeries, James was forced to sit out of the entirety of touring for the remainder of 2018 which included a North American jaunt with Havok and Extinction AD.
-In the spring of 2019, James regrouped with the band and they hit the road starting in Europe with a headlining tour with openers Ultra-Violence, where the band played through Austria, Slovakia, Italy, Switzerland, Germany, Belgium, Great Britain and Holland.
-Jungle Rot returned to the states and immediately hit the road with Deicide, Origin, and The Absence for another month before turning around and heading back to Europe for a few weeks.
-During this run Jungle Rot performed headlining shows in Holland, Sweden, Poland, Germany, France, Hungary, Czech Republic and made appearances at the metal festivals Brutal Assault, Party San Open Air, Stonehenge Festival, and Poet Fest.
-Jungle Rot returned home and performed at the Full Terror Assault Festival in Illinois and a hometown show before beginning to work on their next album.
+Later in June 2018, bassist/lyricist James Genenz was assaulted, which left him with multiple injuries including a shattered ankle.
+After two surgeries, Genenz sat out of the entirety of touring for the remainder of 2018, which included a North American tour with Havok and Extinction AD.
+In the spring of 2019, Genenz regrouped with the band and they headlined a European tour with openers Ultra-Violence.
+The band played through Austria, Slovakia, Italy, Switzerland, Germany, Belgium, Great Britain and Holland.
+Jungle Rot returned to the states and toured with Deicide, Origin, and The Absence for another month before heading back to Europe for a few weeks.
+During this run, Jungle Rot headlined shows in Holland, Sweden, Poland, Germany, France, Hungary, Czech Republic and made appearances at the metal festivals Brutal Assault, Party San Open Air, Stonehenge Festival, and Poet Fest.
+Jungle Rot performed at the Full Terror Assault Festival in Illinois and a hometown show before beginning to work on their next album.

 Spenser Syphers was announced as the new permanent drummer for Jungle Rot in June 2019.